 An average restaurant tip is 10%, although some restaurants automatically add a service charge to the bill.
 Tipping of bellmen, hotel doormen, tour guides, taxi drivers etc. are done at an individual’s preference.

-Local taxis, called ‘Karwa’ are available for hire.
+Local taxis, ‘Karwa’ are available for hire.
 Additionally, the ride-hailing service ‘Uber’ and ‘Careem' is widely used in Qatar.